Coronation of Queen Victoria: Crown jewels and coronation robes

-Since the coronation of Charles II, St Edward's Crown had been used at the climax of the ceremony, but it was anticipated that its size and weight (5 lb) would be too great for Victoria to bear, and so a smaller Imperial State Crown was made for her by the Crown Jewellers Rundell, Bridge & Co., using a total of 3,093 gems.
+Since the coronation of Charles II, St Edward's Crown had been used at the climax of the ceremony, but it was anticipated that its size and weight (5 lb) would be too great for Victoria to bear, and so the smaller Imperial State Crown was made for her by the Crown Jewellers Rundell, Bridge & Co., using a total of 3,093 gems.
 These included the Black Prince's Ruby (a spinel), set on the front cross pattée; the cross at the top was set with a stone known as St Edward's Sapphire, a jewel taken from the ring (or possibly the coronet) of Edward the Confessor.
-Victoria wore the George IV State Diadem in the returning procession.
+Victoria wore the crown in the returning procession.

 Victoria's coronation crown was badly damaged when an accident occurred at the State Opening of Parliament in 1845.
 The stones were subsequently removed: the empty gold frame is currently on display in the Martin Tower in the Tower of London.
 The gems were remounted in a new and lighter crown for the coronation of George VI in 1937 by Garrard & Co.
 Limited.

 For the journey to Westminster Abbey, Victoria wore a crimson velvet robe over a stiff white satin dress with gold embroidery.
 The train of her robe was extremely long and was later described by her maid of honour, Wilhelmina Stanhope, as "a very ponderous appendage".
 The Mistress of the Robes was Harriet, Duchess of Sutherland.
 Having been proclaimed queen by the assembly in the Abbey, Victoria retired to a special robing room where she replaced the crimson cloak with a lighter white linen gown trimmed with lace.
 Wearing this, she returned to the Abbey for the presentation to her of the Crown Jewels.
 The Queen's coronation robes, along with her wedding dress and other items, remain in the Royal Collection and are kept at Kensington Palace.
 She wore the robes again in the 1859 portrait by Franz Xaver Winterhalter and on her Golden Jubilee in 1887.
 A marble statue showing her wearing them in 1838 was placed in Kensington Gardens near the palace.